By Rula Hajj-Ali, MD, and Leonard Calabrese, DO

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-Dr. Hajj-Ali is Associate Director of the Center for Vasculitis Care and Research in the Department of Rheumatic and Immunologic Diseases.
-Dr. Calabrese is Director of the R.J.
-Fasenmyer Center for Clinical Immunology.
+Dr. Hajj-Ali is a staff physician in the Center for Vasculitis Care and Research, Department of Rheumatic and Immunologic Diseases (contact info above).